3 or 4 Day Options Available

-This is a 3 day/ 2 night guided adventure where Blue Waters will provide knowledgeable/ awesome guides, meals, tables, chairs, water, firewood, and all gear needed for canoeing (canoe, PFD, paddle, and 1 large dry bag per person for your camping gear – 109 litres).
+This is either a 3 or 4 day guided adventure – depending on your date – where Blue Waters will provide knowledgeable/ awesome guides, meals, tables, chairs, water, firewood, and all gear needed for canoeing (canoe, PFD, paddle, and 1 large dry bag per person for your camping gear – 109 litres).

 We meet at 7am on the first day to load our gear into our 109 litre dry bags, and get paddle ready.
 At 8am we will leave the parking lot to launch our canoes at the base of the Hoover Dam where your adventure truly begins.
 Just a few ways our time will be spent include soaking in hot springs, hiking, relaxing, and exploring.

-Guests are encouraged to stay at he Hoover Dam Lodge since it is the location of our shuttle pick up, and is reasonably priced with recent upgrades.
+Guests are encouraged to stay at the Hoover Dam Lodge the night before our departure since it is the location of our shuttle pick up, and is reasonably priced with recent upgrades.

 7 am – Meet at paddle craft area across from the Hoover Dam Lodge in Boulder City, NV.
 This is the staging area directly across the street from the Hoover Dam Lodge.
 Guests arriving the night before will be issued a 109 litre dry bag.
 Please pack this bag with all of your camping gear prior to meeting.
 Please have your ID with you for the shuttle, and in an easily accessible place.